So the big news in local law schools today is that Villanova Law, formerly led by a

-Villanova Law admits lying about admitted students' academic credentials
+lying about its admitted students' academic credentials:

 Villanova University said Monday that its law school had inflated grade point averages and other admissions data, which figure into a school's national rankings, for an unspecified number of years before 2010.